tulikakakati/DEGnext/README.md

 pretrained model as a feature extractor and leveraged the knowledge acquired from the trained model to predict UR and DR genes from bio-test data of 8 untrained datasets.
 # Pre-requisites to run DEGnext
 1. Please download the "DEGnext" folder.
-Unzip the folder and inside "DEGnext " folder, there are three sub-folders: one as "general-learning", one as
+Unzip the folder and inside this, there are three sub-folders: one as "general-learning", one as
 "transfer-learning" and the third one as "test-case".
 3. For general learning, in the terminal window, type “python DEGnext _exp_1.py”.
 To run the second experiment, type “python DEGnext _exp_2.py”.